SystemsApproach/security/infra.rst

 repository.

-With the RPKI in place it is now possible to perform Route Origin Validation.
+With the RPKI in place it is now possible to perform Route Origin Validation (ROV).
 That is, if a given AS claims to be the originator of a certain prefix, that claim can be checked against the information in the RPKI.
-So, for example, if Pakistan Telecom were now to claim to be the origin AS for a subprefix of YouTube, that could immediately be detected as false information and discarded by any router receiving such an advertiment, not just the neighbors of the offending ISP.
+So, for example, if Pakistan Telecom were now to claim to be the origin AS for a subprefix of YouTube, that could immediately be detected as false information and discarded by any router receiving such an advertisement, not just the neighbors of the offending ISP.

 While there are many forms of attack or misconfiguration that would not be caught by ROV (such as an AS falsely claiming a shorter path that